 Is there a better alternative?

-In terms of hardware, the iPhone 13 Pro is the best model in the lineup, but if you want a longer-lasting battery and a bigger screen, the iPhone 13 Pro Max has everything in the Pro, just bigger.
-The iPhone 13 is more affordable, but it’s pared-down with no 120Hz screen, telephoto lens, or support for macro photos> It also doesn’t have a 1TB storage option.
+In terms of hardware, the iPhone 13 Pro is the best model in the lineup, but if you want a longer-lasting battery and a bigger screen, the iPhone 13 Pro Max has everything in the Pro for a higher price.
+The iPhone 13 is more affordable, but it’s pared-down with no 120Hz screen, telephoto lens, or support for macro photos.
+It also doesn’t have a 1TB storage option.
 The iPhone 13 Mini is an even smaller version with the same hardware, making it a good choice if you love small phones.
-If you have an iPhone 12 Pro, our camera test didn’t show much difference between the two devices and it likely isn’t worth upgrading.

 How long will it last?

-Standard warranty for the iPhone 13 Pro is one year, but you can get Apple Care+ to extend it for 2 to 3 years and cover two instances of accidental damage every 12 months.
-The phone is also IP68 water- and dust-resistant, letting it survive full immersion and rinsing in the sink.
-I did personally suffer a superficial gouge when I dropped the phone on rocky ground without a case, but that’s hardly standard use and easy to avoid.
-Apple is also great about software and security updates, so your iPhone 13 Pro should feel like new for three years or more.
+The standard warranty for the iPhone 13 Pro is one year, but you can get Apple Care+ to extend it for two to three years and cover two instances of accidental damage every 12 months.
+The phone is also IP68 water and dust resistant, letting it survive full immersion and rinsing in the sink.
+Apple doesn’t state how long its software update commitment is, but based on existing models, it will still receive the latest version of iOS in four of five years time.
+If you’re a power user, the iPhone 13 Pro should still last for three years at the absolute minimum.

 Should you buy it?

 Yes.
-There’s no question that the iPhone 13 Pro is the best model in the entire lineup, with all the same capabilities as the Pro Max without the bulk or the bigger hit to your wallet.
+There’s no question that the iPhone 13 Pro is the best model in the latest lineup, and one of the very best smartphones available today.

 - iPhone 15 Pro overheating?
 Apple is (finally) on the case